Vivienne Westwood, influential fashion maverick, dies at 81 - ExBulletin

 Apparently the Queen was not offended: Westwood was invited back to receive the even more auspicious designation of Lady Commander of the British Empire, the female equivalent of a knighthood in 2006.

 The first, fashion photographer Ben Westwood, was her son with Derek Westwood.
-The second, Joe Corre his son with McLaren co-founded the high-end lingerie line Agent Provocateur andonce burned what he said was a collection of punk memorabiliaworth millions: punk was never, was never meant to be nostalgic, he said.
+The second, Joe Corre, his son with McLaren, co-founded the high-end lingerie line Agent Provocateur and once burned what he said was a collection of punk memorabilia worth millions: punk was never meant to be nostalgic, he said.

 Katz, a longtime Associated Press correspondent who died in 2020, was the primary author of the obituary.
 AP reporter Nardos Haile contributed reporting from New York.